NeelBhowmik/efficient-compact-fire-detection-cnn/README.md

-  -h, --help       show this help message and exit --image IMAGE    Path to image file or image directory --video VIDEO    Path to video file or video directory --webcam         Take inputs from webcam.
+  -h, --help       show this help message and exit --image IMAGE    Path to image file or image directory --video VIDEO    Path to video file or video directory --webcam         Take inputs from webcam
   --trt            Model run on TensorRT
   --model MODEL    Select the model {shufflenetonfire, nasnetonfire}
   --cpu            If selected will run on CPU